 - course fees.

-Unistats is a website which shows you what students have said about each university through the National Student Survey.
+Discover Uni is a government website which shows you what students have said about each university through the National Student Survey.
 It also includes helpful information about university entry requirements and fees, and how many students have successfully found work.

 It is also a good idea to look at universities’ websites and to visit on open days.